seocloudbucket/velaonebayshore/README.md

             <div class="highlight-box">
                 <h4>Luxury Developments and Market Demand</h4>
-                <p>High-end properties such as <a href="https://velaonebayshore.com.sg/" target="_blank">Vela One Condo</a> continue to attract tenants willing to pay premium rents due to their prime locations, modern amenities, and proximity to key business districts.
+                <p>High-end properties such as Vela One Condo continue to attract tenants willing to pay premium rents due to their prime locations, modern amenities, and proximity to key business districts.
 These developments set benchmarks for rental prices, influencing the broader condo rental market.</p>
             </div>

             <h3>Expatriate Demand and Rental Trends</h3>